TrystanLea/blog/pages/en/monitoring.md

 <div class="row">
   <div class="col2">
   <b>Heat pump costs</b><br><br>
   I can also look at the average unit price for the electricity used by the heat pump.
-Over the last 60 days the average unit price has been 13.0p/kWh.
+Over the 60 days period in the screenshot the average unit price was 13.0p/kWh.
   <br><br>
   Using the heatpump dashboard I can then find the average COP for this period which was 4.25.
   <br><br>
   The average unit price of the delivered heat was therefore 3.06 p/kWh.
   <br><br>
-  This is a little bit cheaper than current mains gas prices assuming a 90% efficient gas boiler (3.17 p/kWh) and cheaper still if you include the additional standing charge of the gas tariff and electricity consumption costs for the gas boiler controls and central heating pump which are all included in the heat pump unit cost above.
+  For the whole of 2020 the average unit price was 10.7 p/kWh and COP 3.91, delivering heat at 2.73 p/kWh.
   </div>
   <div class="col2">
     <a href="images/monitoring/octopus_agile_heatpump.png"><img src="images/monitoring/octopus_agile_heatpump.png"></a>